-This EoI process is also being used to identify potential leaders for development and implementation of a Platform Plan for strategic science to combat kauri dieback and myrtle rust.
+This EoI process was also used to identify potential leaders for development and implementation of a Platform Plan for strategic science to combat kauri dieback and myrtle rust.

-The process will require design groups to construct a complete innovation pathway (Strategy, pages 5–6) that will influence investment across a wide range of organisations including research, Māori, industry, government agencies, and communities and deliver overall benefit for Aotearoa New Zealand.
+The scoping and design groups will construct a complete innovation pathway (Strategy, pages 5–6) that will influence investment across a wide range of organisations including research, Māori, industry, government agencies, and communities and deliver overall benefit for Aotearoa New Zealand.

 What is needed from Stage 1:

 The main deliverable of each group is an Investment Prospectus that will incentivise significant cohesion and focus around priority areas to reverse the decline of biological heritage.
 The prospectus will need to demonstrate integration across disciplines, knowledge systems, and relevant organisations.